 Follow Utah Cycling Laws

 Bicycles are considered vehicles by Utah law.
-This means that when you are riding a bicycle you are required to follow the same laws you would follow while driving a car including yielding to pedestrains, stop signs and traffic signals.
+This means that when you are riding a bicycle you are required to follow the same laws you would follow while driving a car including yielding to pedestrians, stop signs, and traffic signals.

 Ride in a designated bike lane if one is available.
 If you are sharing the road with motorvehicles, stay as far to the right as safely possible and ride your bike in the same direction as the flow of traffic.
 Bicycles are legally permitted to ride on the sidewalk in Utah unless otherwise marked.